 We have set up SmartCare to enable us all to support workers to sustain services to vulnerable people.
 Your donations will fund critical programs such as:

 - Psychologist sessions including critical debriefing, reflective practice and remote counselling

 - Self-care initiatives including vouchers, new staff equipment, fresh fruit & veg box for staff and team building sessions

 ”I think SmartCare is an amazing idea to look after our staff.
 Many are over stretched due to constantly going above and beyond.
 Our residential staff regularly witness and experience abuse and vicarious trauma, in a system that doesn’t really function.
 You need to be tenacious to work here.~ Frontline Manager

 Frontline workers have done an amazing job caring for some of our most vulnerable and marginalised people.
 It’s crucial that workers have good support for their mental and physical well-being.
-Our SmartCare Community Grants will help and support staff wellbeing at homelessness services across Australia, building a stronger more resilient workforce.
-Our first round of SmartCare community grants will be by invitation only in September and October, and will be announced a short time after being made.
+Our 1st round of SmartCare Community Grants has supported staff wellbeing programs at 15 homelessness services across Australia, building a stronger more resilient workforce.
+In total approximately 540 staff will be impacted.